🍷

 🍇Five Estate Vineyards Across Napa Valley

 Grgich Hills farms 148 hectares (366 acres) spread across five distinct estate vineyards, each chosen for the way its climate and soils suit specific varieties.
-The largest site, American Canyon at 163 acres, sits at the southern end of Napa Valley and grows Chardonnay, Sauvignon Blanc, Merlot, Riesling, and Gewurztraminer in a cooler, marine-influenced environment.
-The 87-acre Carneros vineyard similarly benefits from cool bay influence and carries Chardonnay, Sauvignon Blanc, Merlot, and Cabernet Franc.
+The largest site, American Canyon at 164 acres, sits at the southern end of Napa Valley and grows Chardonnay, Sauvignon Blanc, Merlot, Riesling, and Gewurztraminer in a cooler, marine-influenced environment.
+The 88-acre Carneros vineyard similarly benefits from cool bay influence and carries Chardonnay, Sauvignon Blanc, Merlot, and Cabernet Franc.
 In Rutherford, 17.4 acres of Cabernet Sauvignon and Petit Verdot anchor the estate's red wine program on the valley floor's well-drained benchland soils.
 The 25-acre Yountville Paradise Block, planted to Cabernet Sauvignon in 1959, is documented as the largest old-vine Cabernet Sauvignon block in Napa Valley, and provided fruit for the 2025 limited Paradise Block release.
-At Calistoga, 34 acres include Zinfandel vines planted in 1889, since identified through DNA analysis as Crljenak Kastelanski, the Croatian progenitor of Zinfandel.
+At Calistoga, 34 acres include old-vine Zinfandel planted in 1889.
+DNA analysis by UC Davis researchers established that Zinfandel is genetically identical to the Croatian variety Crljenak Kastelanski (also called Tribidrag); Grgich grows a small, separately planted block of Crljenak Kastelanski itself.

 • Paradise Block, Yountville: 25 acres of old-vine Cabernet Sauvignon planted in 1959, the largest such block in Napa Valley